Most Valuable Barry Bonds Rookie Card Fan Favorite

 The mid-’80s produced some ICONIC baseball card sets.
 Remember how those 1986 and 1987 Topps looked?
 Enough said.
 In addition to some unforgettable baseball cards, the mid-’80’s also produced some unforgettable baseball players.
 And perhaps the most unforgettable (and controversial) of all is none other than Barry Bonds.
-That said, it only makes sense to take a deep dive into our favorite Barry Bonds rookie card options.
+That said, it only makes sense to take a deep dive into the top 10 most valuable Barry Bonds rookie cards on planet earth.

 The asterisk-laden Home Run King debuted in 1986 and went on to have one of the most statistically mind-boggling careers of all time.
 Let’s face it, even without the alleged roid use, the man was already a bonafide Hall of Famer.
 So anytime a player commands this much attention (both from sheer baseball talent and scandal), there’s gonna be a steady interest in his baseball cards.
 Especially the ones from his rookie year.

 We could go on and on about the life and times of Barry Bonds, but that’s not what we’re here for.
 So let’s not waste any more time and find out what Barry Bonds rookie cards are available (there are more options than you’d think!).

 What about some love for the guy Bonds dethroned as home run king?
 Check out the 5 most valuable Mark McGwire cards!